Not many of us have ovens when we go camping, so here’s a way to make teeny weeny ‘roasties’ in a frying pan or camping pot.

 - Truffle oil (well, who knows what you’ll find on your travels!)

-…you can use just about anything else you have in your travelling pantry, but avoid anything too wet or you’ll end up boiling rather than frying.
+…you can use just about anything else you have in your travelling pantry (see below), but avoid anything too wet or you’ll end up boiling rather than frying.

 Oh, and see what some clever camping cooks can do with pressure cookers, Remoskas and more to bake cakes and bread.